 Hosting Variables

 While the API offers ways to configure Generator’s behavior as an application, most of the aspects that are relevant to a hosting or infrastructure team are controlled with environment variables.
-These variables are mostly easily defined in a .env
+These variables are mostly easily defined in a .env file, but you can also pass them directly to your Docker container or runtime environment as needed.

 Example File

-file to help you get started.
+Below is an example .env file to help you get started.
 Variables with comments but no default values require your input before launching the application; the others are provided with reasonable defaults.
 Be sure to review and customize these settings to suit your environment.

 HOSTING__PROJECT_NAME=Rustici Generator